 The traditional job recruitment process undertaken by hiring managers or employers can involve taking risks that may ultimately negatively impact the organisation, from causing operational faults to bringing down working standards.

-The assessments typically used by employers as part of the recruitment process are naturally biased in multiple ways.
+The assessments typically used by employers as part of the hiring process are naturally biased in multiple ways.
 This bias might lead to hiring mistakes, such as an interviewer dismissing an ideal candidate for subjective reasons or mistakenly employing a qualified candidate who doesn't possess the necessary attributes to fit into the existing team.

-Types of recruitment tests for 2021
+Types of recruitment tests

 These tests can be changed and suited for different employment positions and enable the employer to recognise any potential for leadership and skill within their job candidates.

 Cognitive Ability tests function to measure the logical, verbal, and numerical thinking and understanding of potential employees.
-They allow an employer to gain a more accurate indicator of the candidate's capabilities than might be achieved through an interview alone.
+They allow an employer to gain a more accurate overview of the candidate's capabilities than might be achieved through an interview alone.

 Testing the potential employee's cognitive skills helps employers to anticipate their candidate's performance in the workplace and on the job.